Fire Operations Technician/Equipment Operator

 - A High School Diploma, General Education Development (GED), or equivalent is required.

-- A minimum of two year’s work experience in fire management is required
+- A minimum of two year’s work experience running and maintaining heavy equipment

 - The successful candidate must have or be able to obtain a driver’s license and a Class B commercial driver’s license within 6 months of employment